-In order to receive Federal Work Study, students must first submit a FAFSA (https://fafsa.ed.gov/) and receive an FWS Invitation letter.
+In order to receive Federal Work Study, students must first submit a FAFSA (https://studentaid.gov/) and receive an FWS Invitation letter.
 CalWORKs Work Study is available to eligible students receiving TANF cash aid.
-The California Work Opportunity and Responsibility to Kids Act (CalWORKs) program is
+The California Work Opportunity and Responsibility to Kids Act (CalWORKs) program is dedicated to providing students who are currently receiving Temporary Assistance for Needy Families (TANF) cash aid with coordinated student services such as academic counseling, work-study, workforce preparation assistance, child care, and advocacy.
+Our goal is to guide students through a successful educational journey that will help them achieve long-term self-sufficiency.